tmizu23/SlideShow_plugin/README.md

 This is SlideShow plugin for QGIS

 Add http://map.ecoris.co.jp/plugins.xml to the QGIS Plugin Setting.
-And install "SlideShow" plugin
+Install "SlideShow" plugin

 #Usage